syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-types.md

 further.

 >**NOTE** :
-Import the following package to use number format in your package.'import "package:intl/intl.dart";'
+Import the following package to use number format in your package.`import "package:intl/intl.dart";`.

 ### Decimal places